+Next on our list of the top Mini Doodle breeds is none other than the Mini Havapoo!
 The Mini Havapoo is a combination of the Havanese and the Poodle.
-The Havanese is a tough, small, cute dog breed from Cuba.
-They draw their name from Havana, the capital of Cuba, because they were prevalent amongst the Cuban Royals.
+They’re tough, small, cute dogs from Cuba, and they draw their name from Havana, the capital of Cuba, because they were prevalent amongst the Cuban Royals.
 Mini Havapoos are mostly friendly, loving, playful, and loyal dogs.
 They love spending time with their owners and family.

 7. Miniature Labradoodle

 As the name suggests, this breed is a cross between the Poodle and the Labrador.
 Labradoodles are one of the friendliest Mini Doodle breeds, and this is because of the genetics of their parents.
 Both the Labrador and Poodle are incredibly energetic, loving, and friendly dogs and make for one of the best family pets.
 Their offspring naturally inherit all these qualities, giving them the best of both worlds.
 Therefore, a Mini Labradoodle will surely be a fantastic companion if you or your family love going on hikes, runs, or other adventurous activities.